 Saint Martin’s Festival in Salento

-A much-loved festival that brings together all the Salento people around glasses of wine, enlivened by music, is that of San Martino.
+The Festival of Saint Martin is a much-loved festival that brings together all the Salento people around glasses of wine, enlivened by music.

 San Martino is traditionally the new wine feast, the day in which it is possible to first taste the recent harvest’s wine.
 Novello is a non-refined wine that can already anticipate the taste and aroma of aged wine in the cellar and gives the joy of the first sip of the new production.